pskfyi/minecraft-outlander-modpack/pack/design.md

    - Collection mechanics to make every new item worthwhile.

+4. **Settlement** - To complement the focus on Adventure, there should be a corresponding focus on developing a compelling home base to return to between expeditions.

+   - Aesthetic customization options should be plentiful.

+   - Expansions to farming, cooking, and husbandry.

+   - Bases should be places to construct new crafting stations and large machines, which would otherwise be too numerous and cumbersome to transport.
+The machines and the recipes they facilitate require materials which the player will incrementally gain access to, making them a constant touch point.

+   - Slow automation mechanics should provide rewarding returns on time investment while encouraging players to set-it-and-forget-it and explore while their machines churn away.

-4. **Integration** – As much as it makes sense, mods should be integrated with one another.
+5. **Integration** – As much as it makes sense, mods should be integrated with one another.
 This will involve both mods which have built-in integrations and modded recipes to create integrations.